ADS

 Who can request an application package and further screening to join the waiting list?

-Companion Plus Dogs are available to those who reside in our area of service.
+Skilled Companion Plus Dogs are available to those who reside in our area of service and would benefit from deep pressure tasks.

 Fees

 There is a $75 application fee.
-There is another fee of $3500 for a Companion Plus Dog when you are matched up with a Companion Plus Dog.
+There is another fee of $3500 when you are matched up with a Companion Plus Dog.
 This fee is to cover some of the expenses that the dog has incurred while in the ADS training program, some equipment, a manual, and to support you once paired up with the dog for the first year.
-This fee also includes 8 weeks of free pet insurance.
+This fee also includes eight weeks of free trial pet insurance.
 After the first year, you will be eligible to adopt the dog for no charge.